EddyLuten/bhreia.com/docs/adventures/blue-skies/index.md

 The adventurers set off onto the open sea towards [[rivoni-springs]] and leave Korbantir behind.

 - Traveling to [[rivoni-springs]] + adventures there
+  - The day and night cycle recently continued in Rivoni Springs, but restricted to a local radius of a few miles around the city.
+  - As they arrive, they can see the city in darkness of night, and once within the radius, see the stars in the sky and pure darkness of night.
-  - They witness a Leonin freedom fighter attack in the harbor
+  - 🦁 They witness a Leonin freedom fighter attack in the harbor
+  - 🦁 They witness a Leonin being captured and on the spot executed, and skinned in the street to the enjoyment of many
+  - There are rumors of a large dark shape moving inside the healing springs
+  - Noktus has been growing in the healing springs.
+  - 🐉 Confrontation with Noktus, the night, and trickster in the city or by the springs.
 - Traveling to Taïni + adventures there
-  - While still in [[rivoni]], they are ambushed by Leonin freedom fighters in the jungles
+  - 🦁 While still in [[rivoni]], they are ambushed by Leonin freedom fighters in the jungles
-  - 🐉 Confontation with Noktus, the night, and trickster.
-Who, while the adventurers travel through the desert, will cause them to lose their way.
-- Traveling to, and through [[marram]].
   - 🐉 Confrontation with Sunuz, the sun, and fruitful one, who gives birth to many.
+Her ability to cause mirages and generate much heat will cause them to lose their way and become lost in the desert.

 ### Act III

 The adventurers arrive in Marram and set off to find Philippe and/or Amalchi.

+- Arriving in and traveling through [[marram]].
 - 🐉 Confrontation with Menoz, the moon, and judge.
 - Finding the dragon in Marram.
 - Finding [[phillipe]] and [[dauriel]]